-Only individuals and qualifying estates can actively participate in a rental real estate activity.
-Estates (other than qualifying estates), trusts, and corporations cannot actively participate.
+Only individuals, qualifying estates, and qualifying revocable trusts that made a section 645 election can actively participate in a rental real estate activity.

+Estates (other than qualifying estates), trusts (other than qualifying revocable trusts that made a section 645 election), and corporations cannot actively participate.